 For more on this, check out Erin Coates, RD, LD’s guest post on Natural & Artificial Flavors.

 Also incredibly common in processed foods these days, soy lecithin is something you couldn’t make at home.
 It’s commonly used as an emulsifier in foods to keep things in suspension.
 You’ll see it in most commercial chocolate bars, too, since it helps keep the cocoa butter from separating from the cocoa.

 The Fooducate blog has a good overview, and the Weston A. Price Foundation goes through it in much more detail (though I find W.A.P. to be a bit on the biased side, so do with this what you will).
-And here’s the Wikipedia page, which seems to say that it’s perfectly fine for us (but with a notice at the top that it still needs “more medical references”).
+And here’s the Wikipedia page, which describes it as “highly processed”).